Carolina madtom

-The Carolina madtom (Noturus furiosus) is a species of fish in the family Ictaluridae.
+The Carolina madtom (Noturus furiosus) is an endangered species of fish in the family Ictaluridae.
 It is endemic to North Carolina.
 It is a small catfish, reaching a maximum length of nearly five inches.
 Described in the late-1800s by ichthyologists Jordan and Meek, this fish is the only madtom that is endemic to North Carolina, as indicated by its common name.

 Appearance

 When compared to other madtoms, the Carolina madtom has a short, chunky body and a distinct color pattern.
 Three dark saddles along its back connect a wide, black stripe along its side extending from its snout to the base of its tail.
 The adipose fin has a dark blotch that does not quite reach the fin's edge, giving the impression of a fourth saddle.
 Yellowish to tan blotches space the saddles, while the rest of the fish is tan.
 The belly is un-speckled, and the tail has crescent-shaped brown bands near its edge and center.
 Its pectoral spines have well-defined serrated (saw-like) projections along both margins.
-Stinging spines in its pectoral fins, earn this fish the “furiosus” title that is part of its scientific name.
+Stinging spines in its pectoral fins, earn this fish the "furiosus" title that is part of its scientific name.